smartdevicelink/sdl_evolution/proposals/0206-remote_atf_testing.md

 ## Introduction

-This proposal is about modification of Automated Test Framework (ATF) for providing ability to test SDL on remote workstation usinig automated test scripts.
+This proposal is about modification of Automated Test Framework (ATF) for providing ability to test SDL on remote workstations using automated test scripts.

 ## Motivation